-Depending on the baby's final diagnosis, the baby's physician and baby's family will receive either phone, fax, and/or certified mail correspondence from the department, within 1 month of receiving diagnostic information.
+MCH CYSHCN staff offer care coordination, long-term follow-up, additional services, and financial support for medical needs, when certain criteria are met.
+Depending upon the infant's final diagnosis, the physician and infant's family will receive either phone, fax, and/or certified mail correspondence from the department, within 1 month of receiving diagnostic information.